 Source: Kuwait Central Statistical Bureau

-Kuwait’s retail demand remains split between popular community centers, with focus on food and beverage concepts, as well as larger scale regional shopping centers, which have demonstrated high occupancy rates and stable leasing rates.
-A new report by the global real estate advisory firm, CBRE indicates that in the second quarter of 2019 there was 702,000 square meters of shopping mall gross leasable area (GLA) in Kuwait, that was categorized as either regional or super regional in scale.
-Market outlook also reveals buoyant developmental activity across the retail sector with approximately 167,000 square metres of GLA is due between 2020 and 2021.
-Some of the major retail projects in pipeline include, Tamdeen Development in Al Khairan, Al Manshar renovation, Salhiya Retail Mall in Kuwait City, and a second mall by the Gate Mall Company.
+Kuwait’s retail demand remains split between popular community centers, with a focus on food and beverage concepts, as well as larger scale regional shopping centers, which have demonstrated high occupancy rates and stable leasing rates.
+A new report by the global real estate advisory firm, CBRE indicates that in the second quarter of 2019 there were 702,000 square meters of shopping mall gross leasable area (GLA) in Kuwait, which was categorized as either regional or super regional in scale.
+The market outlook also reveals buoyant developmental activity across the retail sector with approximately 167,000 square metres of GLA is due between 2020 and 2021.
+Some of the major retail projects in the pipeline include Tamdeen Development in Al Khairan, Al Manshar renovation, Salhiya Retail Mall in Kuwait City, and a second mall by the Gate Mall Company.

 Rise of Hypermarkets

 The penetration of large modern grocery stores in Kuwait have historically remained low, as local players like The Sultan Center and Kuwaiti Union of Cooperative Societies, a government union, still hold the majority of the market share through their stand-alone grocery and convenience stores.
 Although market penetration of modern supermarkets and hypermarkets remains low in Kuwait at 45%, which is the lowest in the GCC, the situation is changing.
 Over the years private operators like Lulu and Carrefour are steadily expanding their presence in the country.
 Revenue generation from supermarkets and hypermarkets is predicted to grow at a strong rate.